Corral de Bustos: Economy

 The principal economic activity is agriculture, followed by livestock.
 Trade and industry also have some importance to the local economy, due to the presence of several textile mills.

 Population

-Corral de Bustos has a population of 11,882 inhabitants as of 2001 (INDEC, 2001) which represents an increase of 5.8% from the previous census with the population of 9,389 in 1991 (INDEC, 1991).
+Corral de Bustos has a population of 11,882 inhabitants as of 2001 (INDEC, 2001) which represents an increase of 5.8% from the previous census with a population of 9,389 in 1991 (INDEC, 1991).

 The town is also known as Corral de Bustos - Ifflinger, the second part of the name corresponds to the original name of the locality, which as the time passed the was designated to a part of the town known as barrio Ifflinger.
 It is a common to hear the residents of the city refer to themselves as 'Corrales'.

 The city has two sports institutions, Sporting Club and Club Atlético Social Corralense; in football matches are usually spread throughout the South Regional Soccer Championships League.